RobertAhlin/emx-seeder/README.md

 If you wish to try to upload a CSV-file to test the seeding.
 Please use this file: <a href="/src/unseeded/unseeded.csv" target="_blank">unseeded.csv</a>
 If you don't want to download and upload it:
 If no csv-file is available for uploading.
 You can use the button "Use system data" to use csv-file that is uploaded with preexisting data.
+In this case it's the same file used as "unseeded.csv".
 ![Image of the "Use system data" button.](readmefiles/streamlit_seeding_riders_02.jpg)

 ### Page 4: AI Seeding Riders